SamSmith2004/cs4076Project/README.md

 The projects **database** is hosted on a **VPS** and the schema is viewable down below,<br>
 however if you wish to run the server locally you must:
 1. Install PostgresSQL on your machine. https://www.postgresql.org/download/windows/
-2. Create a user with the details in the `.env` file or make your own and update the `.env` file.
+2. Create a user with the details in the `Server.java` file or make your own and update the `Server.java` file.
 3. Grant user permissions to set up the database. https://www.postgresql.org/docs/8.1/privileges.html
 4. Run the schema queries in the schema below.